LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/account-security-recommendations.md

 {: .notice}
 Email notifications will be sent to users when their passwords are approaching the selected expiration dates.
 You can send notifications to the user’s registered email address as well as to a specific email address.

 * **Prevent using previous number of passwords:** The number of previous passwords which the system will prohibit the user from reusing as a new password.
-The range is from Never to 20.
+The range is from never to 20.
 If the Never option is selected, then previous passwords can be reused.
 LivePerson recommends setting the value of this option to a minimum of 12.
 * **Maximum changes per day:** The number of times the password can be changed within a single 24-hour period.
 If the Unlimited option is selected, then there is no limit for the number of password changes per day.
 LivePerson recommends setting the value of this option to a maximum of 3.
 * **Apply policy to current passwords:** An option to apply these rules to existing passwords.
 If this option is not selected, the password rules will only apply when a user changes the password, or a new user is added to the system.